 During manufacturing processes (e.g. curing of panels with embedded heat pipes) the pressure can be higher than MDP, as long as the unit material stays in the elastic domain.

-Pressure shall be generated on the sealed unit by increasing the temperature of the unit and thus the saturation pressure of the heat carrier fluid (hot proof pressure test).
+Pressure shall be generated on the sealed unit by increasing the temperature of the unit and thus the saturation pressure of the heat carrier fluid.

+1 This test is called hot proof pressure test.

-When the pressure target leads to a temperature higher than the critical temperature than the cold pressure test (before unit sealing) can be considered to reach the proof pressure requirement and a reduced proof factor can be accepted for the hot pressure test on the sealed unit.
+2 When the pressure target leads to a temperature higher than the critical temperature then the cold pressure test (before unit sealing) can be considered to reach the proof pressure requirement and a reduced proof factor can be accepted for the hot pressure test on the sealed unit.

 In cases where proof pressure test is not feasible, margins against mechanical failure shall be verified by analysis in accordance with ECSS-E-ST-32-02.